davidesner/connection-docs/components/development-branches/tables/in-branch.md

 ## Extend the transformation

-Now add a second code block named `Dollar values of transactions` and insert the following SQL
+Now add a second code to `Block 1` named `Dollar values of transactions` and insert the following SQL

 ```sql
 CREATE TABLE "dollar_btc_transactions" AS